-Eventually, Ronnie learned that his love for inspiring and motivation of people would no longer fit into the corporate molding of supermarkets.
+Eventually, Ronny learned that his love for inspiring and motivation of people would no longer fit into the corporate molding of supermarkets.

 "I cared about uplifting people and helping people grow, and upper management wasn't interested."
-After a particularly difficult day feeling exhausted by corporate scolding, Ronnie made a pivotal decision about his career.
+After a particularly difficult day feeling exhausted by corporate scolding, Ronny made a pivotal decision about his career.

-Inspired to call a friend in Real Estate, Ronnie took classes, passed his exam, and became a real estate agent.
+Inspired to call a friend in Real Estate, Ronny took classes, passed his exam, and became a real estate agent.
 He describes his passion and headstrong values that drove him.